Modelcode-ai/grip_qa/README.md

+## Grip
-# grip (GitHub Readme Instant Preview)
+Grip is a GitHub Readme Instant Preview.

-QA data for RAG evaluation purposes
-The repo contain question and answer pairs in markdown files.
+This repo contain question and answer pairs in markdown files that are related to the Grip repo.
 - Questions are stored in files with `.q.md` extension
 - Answers are stored in corresponding files with `.a.md` extension
 - Files are numbered sequentially (e.g., 0001.q.md, 0001.a.md)

+This repo is for RAG evaluation purposes